 Horizontal drilling and hydraulic fracturing have fundamentally changed the oil and gas industry, with a significant impact on natural gas markets and pricing.
 Through these manufacturing processes, gas can be quickly and reliably extracted from shale formations.
 This suggests that natural gas production from shale wells should be more responsive to natural gas prices, which should increase the elasticity of gas supply and dampen gas price volatility.
 A team of Duke researchers is using a large dataset on oil and gas wells to investigate the changing nature of the gas supply curve.
 The data provided by DrillingInfo contains detailed information on hundreds of thousands of oil and gas wells in the United States, and tens of millions of well-month observations.
 The research will also be expanded to explore tight oil production.

-Researchers: Brian Prest (Nicholas Environment), Richard Newell (Energy Initiative)
+Researchers: Brian Prest (Nicholas School of the Environment), Richard Newell (Former Director, Energy Initiative)

 |Demonstrates the energy-saving impact of automation (green line) over behaviorally-motivated changes|